From Encrypted Data to Secure Mobile App Development

 No matter how strong of a security policy you have, things can and will go wrong.
 The difference between disaster and close shave is a good contingency plan.
 Programming password-protected devices to erase all data after multiple incorrect passwords is a good start (since self-destructing smartphones aren’t legal… yet).

 If you have the means to remotely delete corporate data—or all of it—then that can also help keep information secure.
 Remote access and deletion is another good reason for custom mobile app development that puts control in a central hub.
-Since the device is a personal device, help your employee save themselves from losing personal information, photos, and more by making sure they know how to back up their personal files, since the device being wiped in the event of loss or theft is a strong possibility.
+Since the device is a personal device, help your employee save themselves from losing personal information, photos, and more.
+Make sure they know how to back up their personal files, since the device being wiped in the event of loss or theft is a strong possibility.

 BYOD is a great enterprise mobile solution, but it has to be done with forethought in order for it to be effective.